omarAboElWafa/men-boilerplate/README.md

 ## Contributing to MEN Boilerplate

 I welcome contributions from anyone interested in improving MEN Boilerplate.
-Please keep in mind that this project follows a [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure a welcoming community for all.
+Please remember that this project follows a [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure a welcoming community for all.

 For more detailed information on how to contribute to this project, please refer to our [Contributing Guide](./CONTRIBUTING.md).